 Sour cream truly is what the name says it is: a sour cream.
 In other words: cream that has turned sour (on purpose).
 In most cases micro organisms as used to make the cream turn sour.
 In doing so, it also thickens the cream somewhat and creates a lot of other flavours within the cream.

 Since people did not have access to refrigeration like we do nowadays, the milk would be stored at room temperature.
 Milk is full of nutrients for micro organisms and as such microorganisms such as bacteria, yeasts and moulds could grow in the milk.
 These micro organisms produce all sorts of flavours and can make the liquid sour.
 Sour cream, but also creme fraiche for instance, originate from this natural process.
 Nowadays the process is a lot more tightly controlled, but still based on those same principles.

 Sour cream characteristics

-Since sour cream itself has a consistency which is not too fat off from that of a cake batter, it can be added quite easily without really affecting the consistency that much!
+Since sour cream itself has a consistency which is not too far off from that of a cake batter, it can be added quite easily without really affecting the consistency of the batter that much.
 This can be very beneficial if you’d like to add some more moisture to your batter, but already have quite a liquid batter.
 Adding something such as orange juice would thin your batter too much, whereas sour cream won’t have that much impact.